PMehtaJ/Project1/README.md

 - Run the playbook, and navigate to systemlogs click on check data on the Kibana page to check that the installation worked as expected.
 ![image](https://user-images.githubusercontent.com/89238085/143398430-69d2f8c4-fdf3-4f77-ac84-ec3e92f27aaa.png)

-Filebeat_playbook and Metricbeat_playbook are playbooks and you copy them to etc/ensible folder
+[Filebeat_playbook](https://github.com/PMehtaJ/Project1/blob/main/filebeat%20playbook)and [Metricbeat_playbook](https://github.com/PMehtaJ/Project1/blob/main/Metricbeat%20playbook) are playbooks and you copy them to etc/ensible folder

 Ansible playbooks that are configured for
 You update hosts file to define where the Ansible playbooks will run the elk server to the list.
 You will need to update the filebeat.yml file to run the ansible playbook